India–South Korea relations explained

 Trade relations

-Indian diamond drilled carnelian beads have been discovered in Korea dating back to proto three kingdoms period (100–669 AD).[4]
+Indian diamond drilled carnelian beads have been discovered in Korea dating back to the proto three kingdoms period (100–669 CE).[4]

 Buddhism in Korea

-In 526 CE, Korea monk Gyeomik went to India to learn Sanskrit and study the monastic discipline Vinaya, and founded the Gyeyul branch of Buddhism that specializes in the study of Vinaya which derives directly from the Indian Vinaya School.[8]
+In 526 CE, Korea monk Gyeomik went to India to learn Sanskrit and study the monastic discipline Vinaya, after which he founded the Gyeyul branch of Buddhism which specializes in the study of Vinaya that derives directly from the Indian Vinaya School.[8]

-The fact that people on the Indian subcontinent were familiar with Korea's customs and beliefs is amply testified by the records of the Chinese Buddhist pilgrim Yijing, who reached India in 673.
-Yijing writes that Indians regarded Koreans as "worshipers of the rooster".
-This concept about Koreans was grounded in a legend of the Silla dynasty.[13]
+The historical fact that people on the Indian subcontinent were familiar with Korea's customs and beliefs is amply testified by the records of the Chinese Buddhist pilgrim Yijing who reached India in 673.
+Yijing writes that Indians regarded Koreans as "worshipers of the rooster", a concept about Koreans that had been grounded in a legend of the Silla dynasty.[9]

 Modern relations